GMartigny/eslint-config/readme.md

 # eslint-config

 My personal config for linting.

 Based on [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript) with a few modifications.

-Theses rules are my personal choices and are not meant to be enforce on anyone but myself.
+These rules are my personal choices and are not meant to be enforced on anyone but myself.
 If you want to make modifications, feel free to fork this repo.

+## Bases

+ - eslint-config-airbnb-base
+ - eslint-plugin-import